godotengine/godot-docs/tutorials/audio/audio_effects.rst

 EQ6, EQ10, EQ21
 ~~~~~~~~~~~~~~~

-Godot provides three equalizers with different numbers of bands.
-An equalizer on
-the Master bus can be useful to cut frequencies that the device's speakers can't
+Godot provides three equalizers with different numbers of bands, which are represented in the title (6, 10, and 21 bands, respectively).
+An equalizer on the Master bus can be useful for cutting low and high frequencies that the device's speakers can't
-reproduce well (e.g. a mobile phone's speakers won't reproduce bass content
+reproduce well.
+For example a mobile phone's speakers won't reproduce bass content below 100Hz well, and could introduce sound to a limiter or compressor's attenuator that isn't even audible to the user anyway.

-well).
-The equalizer effect can be disabled when headphones are plugged in.
+Note: The equalizer effect can be disabled when headphones are plugged in, giving the user the best of both worlds.

 Filter
 ~~~~~~